Diversity and inclusion make for better engineers—and a better experience for engineering students.

 That’s why Duke’s Pratt School of Engineering embraces diversity and inclusion in the classroom and in the laboratory—whether that’s racial, ethnic, sexual or gender diversity.
 Learn more about our commitment to diversity and inclusion.

-Duke Engineering offers many opportunities for underrepresented groups, from student groups to fellowships, to recruiting incentives, to events and activities that celebrate the diversity of our entire community.
+Duke Engineering offers many opportunities to celebrate the diversity of our community.